You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 The weight of a siding or roofing nailer is entirely dependent on the manufacturer’s design and models.
 Different models have different weights and occasionally overlap with each other.

-Because siding nailers are used vertically, they usually are built lighter than roofing nailers.
+Because siding nailers are used vertically, they are usually built lighter than roofing nailers.
 Users will experience hand fatigue if they use a heavy siding nailer.
 Siding nailers weigh between 4.5 and 5 pounds, while roofing nailers weigh from 5.5 to 6 pounds.

 Price Comparison: